gfranks/GFFloatingActionMenu/README.md

  * `fam_elevation` Elevation for the menu FloatingActionButton
  * `fam_expandIconRotation` Expand rotation of the icon when expanding the menu
  * `fam_collapseIconRotation` Collapsed rotation of the icon when expanding the menu
+ * `fam_labelStyle` Text style to use on the Label for each floating action button that supports labels
+ * `fam_labelPosition` Position of the labels when using vertical expand directions (0 for left, 1 for right)
  * `fam_expandDirection` Direction the menu will open (up, down, left, right, arcLeftUp, arcLeftDown, arcRightUp, arcRightDown)

  Note: GFFloatingActionButton comes with a default CoordinatorLayout.Behavior supporting both AppBarLayout anchoring and bottom sheets.
 You may override this for your own Behaviors.